intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 interoperable is to be tolerant of differences in interpretation and implementation errors.

-Tolerating unexpected inputs from another implementation is logical, even necessary, if it is assumed that the implementation cannot change.
+Tolerating unexpected inputs from another implementation might seem logical, even necessary.
 But that conclusion relies on an assumption that existing specifications and implementations cannot change.
 Applying the robustness principle in this way disproportionately values short-term gains over the negative effects on future implementations and the protocol as a whole.

 For a protocol to have sustained viability, it is necessary for both specifications and implementations to be responsive to changes, in addition to